scrapy-plugins/scrapy-streaming/docs/source/r.rst

     send_log("something wrong", "error")

 .. method:: send_request(url, callback, [base64, method, meta, body, headers, cookies, encoding, priority, dont_filter])

+    :param character url:           request url
+    :param function callback:       the function to handle the response callback, must receive one parameter ``response`` that is a data.frame with the response data
+    :param logical base64:          if TRUE, the response body will be encoded with base64 (optional)
+    :param character method:        request method (optional)
+    :param data.frame meta:         metadata to the request (optional)
+    :param character body:          the request body (optional)
+    :param data.frame headers:      request headers (optional)
+    :param data.frame cookies:      request cookies  (optional)
+    :param character encoding:      request encoding  (optional)
+    :param numeric priority:        request priority  (optional)
+    :param logical dont_filter:     indicates that this request should not be filtered by the scheduler (optional)

 Open a new request, using the :message:`request` message.